-To complement an artist's, exhibition venue's, or curator's profile on artist-info.com we are adding whenever possible a Wikipedia and WorldCat.org/identities/ page for more specific information and sources.
+To complement an artist's, exhibition venue's, or curator's profile on artist-info.com we are adding whenever possible a Wikipedia page and WorldCat.org/identities/ page, which include authority and VIAF information.

 Today artists, exhibition venues, and curators have their own website with their current, past and future solo- and group-exhibitions.
 It is an important testimony of their activities and profile.